Apostille USA

 Can I obtain an apostille for my FBI background check if I am currently residing outside of the United States?

 Yes, you can still obtain an apostille for your FBI background check even if you are not currently living in the United States.
 However, the process may be slightly different as you will need to submit your documents to the nearest US embassy or consulate for authentication.
-It is recommended to contact the specific embassy or consulate for their specific requirements and processing times.
+Additionally, for countries that are not part of the Hague Convention, you may need to go through the country’s embassy or the destination country’s embassy for further legalization or certification after the initial federal authentication.
+It is recommended to contact the specific embassy or consulate, as well as the destination country’s embassy, for their specific requirements, guidance, and processing times.